smallstep/certificates/README.md

 ### Configure Your Environment

+**Note**: Configuring your environment is only necessary for remote servers (not the server on which the `step ca init` command was originally run).

 Many of the cli utilities under `step ca [sub-command]` interface directly with a running instance of the Step CA. The CA exposes an HTTP API and clients are required to connect using TLS over HTTP (aka HTTPS).
 As part of bootstraping the